trueagi-io/Vereya/readme.md

 now build python library

-`mkdir -p build && cd build && cmake .. && make`
+`mkdir -p build_cmake && cd build_cmake && cmake .. && make`

-python library is in ./build/Malmo/src/PythonWrapper/MalmoPython.so
+python library is in ./build_cmake/Malmo/src/PythonWrapper/VereyaPython.so

 The library needs two environment varibles to be defined:
 1) MALMO_XSD_PATH pointing to the directory with xml schema files from Malmo project
 2) VEREYA_XSD_PATH pointing to ./src/main/resources/Schemas/

 It can be place somewhere in $PYTHONPATH **or** to the directory of your script..

-Vereya requires fabric loader and fabric api to installed.
+Vereya requires fabric loader and fabric api to be installed.
 Please see instructions

 https://fabricmc.net/use/installer/